robpetrosino/robpetrosino-academic-v2/content/project/richness/index.md

   lastmod: 2021-03-25
 ---

-This strand of my program explores the **richness** of (i.e., the amount of information associated with) the phonological and morphological representations that are stored in the lexicon.
+This strand of my program explores the the amount of information associated with the phonological and morphological representations that are stored in the lexicon.

 ## Phonological representations